gitctaylor/Cybersecurity-Portfolio/HTB Labs/Starting-Point/Meow/README.md

   **ping**

   Use ping to check connections are set up properly.
-It sends packets to the IP Address you specific and receives them back to confirm connections.
+It sends packets to the IP Address you specify and receives them back to confirm connections.
   `ping <IP Address>`
   Example:
 ![ping-example-ezgif com-crop](https://github.com/user-attachments/assets/98668dff-ae37-43e2-b585-8315ca676d00)